The Witcher season 2 is on its way and a thrilling new trailer has now arrived.

 Many cast members will be reprising their role in the second season, so fans will see the likes of Anna Shaffer, Joey Batey, Eamon Farren, MyAnna Buring, Lars Mikkelson, and Terence Maynard back on their screens very soon.

-There are some new faces joining the cast too.
+Some new faces are joining the cast too.
 Peaky Blinders star Paul Bullion will play Lambert in the new season, Young Wallander's Yasen Atour joins as Coën, and Game of Thrones star will play Nivellen.
-So there's a great lineup to look forward to over the coming episodes!

 What will happen in 'The Witcher' season 2?